atlas-brown/slowpoke/INSTRUCTIONS.md

 2. **Performance model (§3)**: a mathematical model underpinning the Slowpoke optimizations; this model is described in the paper.
 3. **Distributed slowdown mechanism (§4)**: a service-local controller for slowing down microservices, Poker, providing runtime information to the model.

-Slowpoke is characterized via (1) four real-world microservice applications and (2) synthetic microbenchmarks that cover many different micorservice configurations.
+Slowpoke is characterized via (1) four real-world microservice applications and (2) synthetic microbenchmarks that cover many different microservice configurations.
 The artifact focuses on claims no. 1 and 3 (the mathematical model is described the paper), and primarily evaluations with real-world applications (but validating microbenchmarks is tagged as optional, for reviewers).

 This artifact targets the following badges: